 National Social Partnership Forum

-The national Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, NHS England, Health Education England, NHS Improvement and the Department of Health and Social Care to discuss and debate the development and implementation of the workforce implications of policy.
+The national Social Partnership Forum (SPF) brings together NHS Employers, NHS trade unions, NHS England and NHS Improvement, Health Education England, and the Department of Health and Social Care to contribute to the development and implementation of policy that impacts on the health workforce.

 NHS Employers represents employer organisations in the NHS at the national SPF and its subgroups.